zestagio/docker-varnish/README.md

 ===========

 ### Varnish environment variables
+Varnish will use the following environment variables.
+You can override them if you want

 | Environment Variable | Type | Default Value |
 | -------------------- | -----| ------------- |
 | VARNISH_BACKEND_HOST                  | String | 127.0.0.1 |